sinsinkun/raylib-eav/README.md

 The advantage of sqlite is that it's designed to be embedded into applications, removing the need for running a separate MySQL instance in the background.

+### Usage

+- Entities are grouped by category
+- Attributes are shared per category
+- Attributes define what type of value they take as an input
+- Valid value types: int, float, str, bool
+- int and float values can optionally have units displayed next to their values
+- units can be added by inputting the unit in the value type box separated by "-" (e.g. "float - kgs");

 ### Future Ideas
 - display errors on UI
 - search bar for filtering
 - confirmation modal for deletion
 - deleting values from entities
+- differentiating null values from false/0/0.0f

 <img src="assets/screenshot.png" width="600x" />
 <img src="assets/screenshot2.png" width="600x" />